lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 Quassel IRC is Lubuntu's default modern, cross-platform, distributed chat client.
 Quassel aims to bring a pleasurable, comfortable chatting experience to all major platforms (including Linux®, Windows®, and MacOS X® as well as Android smartphones), making communication with your peers not only convenient, but also ubiquitous available.

 Features:
- - Remember Channels and servers
+ - Remember Channels, servers, and queries
  - SASL authentication
  - Notifications, including sounds
  - Aliases